Jeremy casts spells in between his careers as a chemical analyst and campus manager.

 What Are Legendary Artifacts in Magic?

-As any planeswalker worth their Sol Ring knows, artifacts are a type of Magic card that are generally colorless, fitting into any deck, and offer a variety of ongoing benefits.
+As any planeswalker worth their Sol Ring knows, artifacts are a type of Magic card that are generally colorless, fit into any deck, and offer a variety of ongoing benefits.
 Legendary cards adhere to the legend rule, meaning you can only control one copy at a time.
 While we often associate legendaries with creatures and commander format, other card types can be mythical as well, leading to a fierce set of legendary artifacts.

 You can only control one of each legendary artifact at a time, and several will run you a huge chunk of mana, but they compensate with versatile and powerful benefits few spells can rival.
 Many are particularly useful in EDH format, where you'll have the time and higher life totals needed to pull them off.
 But with dozens of ancient relics available, which units reign supreme?
-These are the ten best legendary mono-artifacts (no equipment or creature blends) in Magic: The Gathering!
+These are the 10 best legendary mono-artifacts (no equipment or creature blends) in Magic: The Gathering!